-- · Demonstrate an in-depth understanding of Solar System -- including planets, comets, asteroids, and meteorites. - · Analyze the celestial objects found beyond our Solar System: stars, exoplanets, galaxies, and possible extraterrestrial life. - Evaluate the geology of the Moon and Mars as related to their significance for near future human exploration of the Solar System. - Critique the various configurations of telescopes and their use in the exploration of all types of electromagnetic radiation from radio waves to gamma rays. - Synthesize the history of astronomy, from ancient Greece to our modern cosmological model of the universe.
+- Demonstrate an in-depth understanding of Solar System including planets, comets, asteroids, and meteorites. - Analyze the celestial objects found beyond our Solar System: stars, exoplanets, galaxies, and possible extraterrestrial life. - Evaluate the geology of the Moon and Mars as related to their significance for near future human exploration of the Solar System. - Critique the various configurations of telescopes and their use in the exploration of all types of electromagnetic radiation from radio waves to gamma rays. - Synthesize the history of astronomy, from ancient Greece to our modern cosmological model of the universe.

+Code Title Semester Hours

 SPST630 Planetary and Solar System Studies 3

 SPST631 Astrophysical Studies 3

 SPST632 Lunar Geology 3

 SPST633 Astronomical Instrumentation 3

 SPST634 Comets, Asteroids and Meteorites 3

 SPST635 History of Astronomy 3

 Total Semester Hours 18

-Space Policy Concentration Requirements (18 semester hours)
+Concentration in Space Policy (18 semester hours)